 First Aid Response (FAR) is a new training standard developed by the Pre-Hospital Emergency Care Council of Ireland.
-The objective of FAR is to improve, and replace the current Occupational First Aid course and have a standardised syllabus nationwide.
 FAR also includes the full Cardiac First Response Community standard.

 Upon successful completion of this course participants will gain the skills and knowledge necessary to:

 - Deal with life-threatening or potentially life-threatening conditions until the arrival of emergency medical services

 - Provide an adequate response for conditions not thought to be life-threatening but are necessary to prevent further harm before the emergency medical services arrive